TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/asc-databricks-subnetfullIinsight.md

 # We ran diagnostics on your resource and found the following issue
 <!--issueDescription-->
-Databricks Cluster deployed in <!--$Subnet-->Subnet<!--/$Subnet--> does not have sufficient free public IP addresses.
+Databricks Culuster deployed in <!--$Subnet-->Subnet<!--/$Subnet--> does not have sufficient free public IP addresses.
 <!--/issueDescription-->

 ## **Recommended Steps**

-Please perform following steps:
+In order to create space on the virtual network please perform following steps:

-* Take a backup/copy of resources (notebooks, cluster configurations, jobs).Delete all resources I.e all clusters within the subnet
+* Delete all resources within the subnet
 * [Change subnet settings](https://docs.microsoft.com/azure/virtual-network/virtual-network-manage-subnet#change-subnet-settings) to the existing virtual network to include a larger address space
 * Create a new workspace with the updated subnet.Follow these [detailed migration](https://docs.microsoft.com/en-us/azure/azure-databricks/howto-regional-disaster-recovery#detailed-migration-steps) steps to copy resources (notebooks, cluster configurations, jobs) from the old to new workspace.